 Washington University in St. Louis’ head football coach Larry Kindbom continues to carry the Bears to new heights.
 Since assuming the head coaching reins in 1989, Kindbom has overhauled the Bears’ gridiron program and has guided Washington University to the upper echelon of Division III football.

-This past season Kindbom led Washington U. to an 8-3 overall record and an appearance in the NCAA Division III Playoffs for the first time since 1999 and second time in school history.
+In 2013, Kindbom led WashU to an 8-3 overall record and an appearance in the NCAA Division III Playoffs for the first time since 1999 and second time in school history.
 The Bears also won their 10th UAA Championship with a 3-0 record and ended the season with seven straight wins, their first regular-season seven-game win streak since 1948.

 In 1995, the Bears savored their most successful campaign since 1948, finishing the season with a 9-1 record.
 Washington U. captured a share of the UAA title in 1994, 1995 and 1996 to go along with the 1999, 2001, 2002, 2003, 2004, 2012 and 2013 outright crowns.